 Residents are being urged to give just £1 to support the appeal, and shoppers giving generously to the cause and gave the project their full backing as a vital link with the past.

-Southampton City Council has pledged £50,000 to the scheme, which would create two walls of remembrance alongside the Cenotaph in Watt’s Park, honouring all those who have lost their lives in war by name.
+Southampton City Council has pledged £50,000 to the scheme, which would create two walls of remembrance alongside the Cenotaph in Watt’s Park, honouring all those who have lost their lives in war

-But with another £70,000 needed from public and business donations it is vital the people of the city support the project if it is to become a reality.
+But with another £70,000 needed from public and business donations it is vital the people of the city support the project if it is to

-The walls would safeguard the names of the 2,000 First World War heroes inscribed on the 1920 Cenotaph – the model for the London monument that is the central point of Britain’s Remembrance Day commemorations.
+The walls would safeguard the names of the 2,000 First World War heroes inscribed on the 1920 Cenotaph – the model for the London monument that is the central point of Britain’s Remembrance Day

-Those names are in danger of fading, and with the council unable to afford the £300,000 needed to fully restore the memorial, the walls are the best way available to ensure their sacrifice is never forgotten.
+Those names are in danger of fading, and with the council unable to afford the £300,000 needed to fully restore the memorial, the walls are the best way available to ensure their sacrifice is never

 The new additions would also honour those who have died in subsequent conflicts.